List of Farscape characters: Bialar Crais

 Bialar Crais, played by Lani Tupu, was the series' original antagonist throughout season 1.
 The series' creator, Rockne O'Bannon, named the character after his friend, contemporary mystery novelist Robert Crais.

 Bialar Crais was born in a Sebacean farming community, but while still a boy, he and his younger brother Tauvo were taken from their family and conscripted into the Peacekeeper military.
 As they were hauled away, Crais' father charged him to look after his younger brother, which was a major burden for Crais.
 When the human John Crichton accidentally followed a wormhole into the midst of a Peacekeeper battle at the beginning of the series, the younger Crais was killed.
 For the course of the show's first season, Crais scoured the Uncharted Territories for Crichton and Moya, obsessed with finding the man he blamed for his brother's death.
 In the eighth episode, an evil entity named Maldis transports Crais and Crichton into a labyrinth forcing them to duel to the death.
 Crichton eventually wins, but Maldis quickly gets rid of Crais and tells Crichton his plan was to get Crais into a frenzy so he'd bring his Command Carrier further in the Uncharted Territories for a "carnage on a truly massive scale".
 While Maldis is defeated by Zhaan, his plan worked nonetheless.
 Crais disobeys direct orders from High Command, continues the hunt and brutally murders his own lieutenant who is the only member of his crew aware of the order to return to High Command.
 When Scorpius gets hold of Crichton months later in the end of the first season, Crais joins Scorpius in interrogating Crichton in the Aurora Chair.
-Eventually, following a false memory, Crais is put in the chair and becomes bitter in the process, especially after he discovers that Scorpius will come with him on the Command Carrier (Scorpius was aware of Crais's crimes) Eventually, Scorpius slowly usurped Crais's position and after a physical fight with the menacing hybrid, Crais realizes that he will soon have to face the consequences of his decisions for the past cycle.
+Eventually, following a false memory, Crais is put in the chair and becomes bitter in the process, especially after he discovers that Scorpius will come with him on the Command Carrier (Scorpius was aware of Crais's crimes).
+Eventually, Scorpius slowly usurped Crais's position and after a physical fight with the menacing hybrid, Crais realizes that he will soon have to face the consequences of his decisions for the past cycle.
 He helps the crew of Moya escape and is granted asylum.
 During the second season, Bialar quickly forms a bond with Moya's offspring, Talyn.
 Crais finds Talyn difficult to control, but he becomes neurally linked to Talyn and they leave Moya.
 Crais and Talyn later again cross paths with Moya and her crew after Talyn hears a call of distress from his mother.
-In the penultimate episode of Season 3, Crais uses Talyn to perform a suicidal Starburst inside Scorpius' command carrier to finally have his vengeance against the horrid hybrid.
+In the penultimate episode of Season 3, Crais uses Talyn to perform a suicidal Starburst inside Scorpius's command carrier to finally have his vengeance against the horrid hybrid.
 This heroic act of self-sacrifice effectively destroys the Peacekeeper wormhole project, and Talyn and Crais along with it.